-- Each Jury Centre has a Jury Centre Manager and three or four reception staff. - Each jury room within each Jury Centre has a Jury Attendant. - SCTS is using existing staff to undertake these duties, and is also using temporary / contracted staff to increase the complement of Jury Attendants at the SCTS Jury Centre at Braehead.

-- All Jury Centre staff undertake the appropriate training before conducting any trials. - At each Jury Centre, SCTS has a dedicated office space for the Jury Centre Manager and support staff.
+- Each Jury Centre has a Jury Centre Manager and a sufficient number of reception staff. - Each jury room within each Jury Centre has a Jury Attendant. - SCTS is using existing and supplementary staff to undertake these duties. - All Jury Centre staff undertake the appropriate training before conducting any trials. - At each Jury Centre, SCTS has a dedicated office space for the Jury Centre Manager and support staff.
 The office has SCTS issued equipment such as laptops, phones and a printer.